-If you have a commercial driver license or CDL, it is important for you to understand the special requirements of your CDL in respect to Wisconsin law's regarding operating under the influence of an intoxicant or OWI.
+If you have a commercial driver's license or CDL, it is important for you to understand the special requirements of your CDL with respect to Wisconsin laws regarding operating under the influence of an intoxicant or OWI.

 This article will explain special circumstances and exceptions to well-known OWI protocols, such as field sobriety testing, which you must be aware of if you are pulled over for suspicion of driving under the influence (DUI) in Wisconsin.